Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-00-kevin-jenkins-experience.md

 "What by?"
 Vedreg asked.

 "By how easily they broke.
 I knew I was stronger and tougher than most sentient life, but I had no idea the difference was that big.
-It's...intimidating.
+It's... intimidating.
 I feel like Superman."

 "Superman?"

-"Uh...fiction.
+"Uh... fiction.
 From my homeworld.
 A human who could fly without wings, and who was impossibly strong and utterly impervious to all attempts to harm him.
-And he used his power to save the world and protect the weak...Well, except he wasn't really a human, he was an alien who looked exactly like a human whose parents sent him to Earth because their own planet was about to be destroyed..." he paused.
+And he used his power to save the world and protect the weak...
+Well, except he wasn't really a human, he was an alien who looked exactly like a human whose parents sent him to Earth because their own planet was about to be destroyed..." he paused.
 "Complicated."

 "Every species has fiction," I pointed out.
 "Your Superman sounds like T'vnndrkktktk, who defended his tribe from a pack of predators for a year without sleeping."